 Hello,Am planning on visiting Leon 5/14, arriving by air in Managua.
 Travel options between these cities, costs, safety issues?

 Richard, Nicaragua has some challenges in terms of safety.... not impossible, but you need to be wary.
-Managua to Leon is only 90 kms (60 miles) and takes ab... read more »about 5 years ago
+Managua to Leon is only 90 kms (60 miles) and takes ab... read more »over 5 years ago

 Hi Phil from the safety team at World Nomads here.
 I assume you mean some kind of homestay, or bed-and-breakfast arrangement.
 Staying with a host for your tr... read more »over 6 years ago